6 ways to make the transition to solid foods easier

 You can also start introducing sips of water around six months of age.
 You wouldn’t want to start before then.
 You can start with a sippy cup.
 We don’t recommend that babies are completely weaned off a bottle until 12 months old, but the sooner you introduce the sippy cup, the better.
 It’s better for their teeth, and the earlier you start it, the easier it is.
 There are lot of types of sippy cups out there, but I recommend using a soft-topped one, because it’s more like a bottle.
 You can also use a straw, but it might take some practice.
 They do need to learn to use their mouth and their lips that way.
 You can also use a 360-degree sippy cup, which functions a little more like a traditional cup.

-Recommended by pediatricians for more than six decades, Balmex Complete Protection™ treats and prevents diaper rash from the three leading causes: wetness, skin chafing and digestive enzymes that increase as solid foods are introduced.
-Balmex contains the #1 doctor recommended ingredient for the treatment of diaper rash plus Vitamins B5 and E to soothe and protect irritated skin.
+Recommended by pediatricians for more than six decades, Balmex Complete Protection™ is clinically proven to reduce diaper rash in just ONE diaper change.
+Balmex’s advanced formula contains the #1 doctor recommended ingredient for the treatment of diaper rash, plus evening primrose, Vitamins B5 and E to soothe and protect irritated skin.